Show All Answers

 Examples would include severe weather warnings and updates, hazardous trafficor road conditions inside the city or affecting local routes, and any other situationthat could impact the safety, property, or welfare of our citizens.
 The system willalso be used to send important messages regarding city services and events.

 Residents should still call 911 in case of emergency.
 For non-emergencies,residents should call (512) 327-1195 to reach the police department and (512)327-3628 for all other departments.
 Also, our city web site will continue tobroadcast important announcements and we will continue to send newslettersand letters to communicate with residents.

 Additionally, you may request to have additional phone numbers and e-mail addresses entered into our database for priority calling.
 The system accepts up to three phone numbers and two email addresses per contact.

-You may pay in Cash, Money Order, Cashier's Check, Visa, Discover, MasterCard or American Express (credit card holder must be present to sign).
-No personal or business checks will be accepted.
+You may pay in Cash, Money Order, Cashier's Check, Visa, Discover, MasterCard or American Express, or Apple (credit card holder must be present to sign).
+There is a 3.95% administrative fee on credit cards.
+No personal or business checks are accepted.

 The office is closed for lunch from 12:00-1:00PM.